 - Hibernating certain IT systems until operating conditions improve

-Read on to understand how Next Generation MSP’s work and the advantages they can offer.
+Read on to understand how Next Generation Data and Service Protection Providers work and the advantages they can offer.

 Day to Day Running (Legacy vs Next Generation)